-Carlton, David Dudley (b.
-1841).
-War Records, Reminiscences, Photographs, 1861-65, 1915, 1947, 1974 | Illinois History and Lincoln Collections
+Carlton, David Dudley.
+War Records, Reminiscences, and Photographs, 1861-1865, 1915, 1947, 1974 | Illinois History and Lincoln Collections

 From December 20, 1861, to July 30, 1863, Carlton kept a diary, regularly sending portions home to his father, Epaphro Carlton, to be re-copied in ink.
-Carlton, after he was mustered out in Nov.
-1864, added a brief epilogue summarizing his final year in the war.
-The 142-page diary, of which the Survey has a copy, describes camp life, illnesses, weather conditions, other units, and skirmishes and battles, including Cumberland Gap, Tazewell, Champion Hill, and Vicksburg.
+After he was mustered out, Carlton added a brief epilogue summarizing his final year in the war.
+The 142-page diary, describes camp life, illnesses, weather conditions, other units, and skirmishes and battles, including Cumberland Gap, Tazewell, Champion Hill, and Vicksburg.

 The collection includes a photocopy of the diary; an 1864 original muster-out roll for Co.
 A of the 42nd Ohio [in flat storage]; a negative copy of the muster-out roll; a typescript of Carlton's Certificate of Service; a photocopy of the 1947 reminiscences of Karl S. Carlton, David's son; a brief genealogy of the Carleton family; and a photograph and negative of Carlton and his wife on their 50th anniversary in 1915.